 Gerry Keener, president of Eastern Mennonite Missions (EMM), is pleased to announce that Lorri Bentch has been appointed as the Mission Team director.
 Bentch will begin employment on April 3, providing leadership to 111 global workers serving in 33 countries, including regional representatives, and five Central Administrative Office staff members.

 AKRON, Pa. — Twelve people were gathered closely in a circle as Yvonne Garber uttered a simple Swahili phrase: “Mungu Anajua.”
 Garber then shared the translation of this short expression — “God knows” — as she and her husband, Joe, elaborated about how they first discerned a calling to serve the Tanzania Mennonite Church: Kanisa la Mennonite Tanzania (KMT).

-The annual report provides a window into the work EMM is doing in 11 regions of the world.
-For a more in-depth look at our vision for each region and the work taking place there, visit www.emm.org/regions.
-You can also stay connected with our work through news releases, feature stories, podcasts, photo galleries, and more at www.emm.org/stories.
-Thank you for taking the time to engage with our mission!
+This annual report is an overview of EMM’s work in 2018.
+It provides glimpses of the major events that happened in each of the 12 regions where EMM workers are serving, introduces you to the people working in each region, and shows how EMM funds were allocated throughout the year.
+For a more in-depth look at EMM’s vision for each region of the world and the work taking place there, visit emm.org/regions.
+Stay updated on EMM’s work through news releases, feature stories, podcasts, photo galleries, and more at emm.org/stories.
+Thank you for taking the time to engage with EMM’s mission!